Nyerguds/MobiusMapEditor/README.md

 * The "clear1" tile is now explicitly shown in the tiles list.
 * Teamtype "Priority" value (recruit priority) is now capped at 15.

-v1.4.0.3: [WIP]
+v1.4.0.3:

 * The editor now tries to automatically detect the game installation folder in Steam.
-* Removed limitation on placing resources on the top and bottom row of the map.
+* Fixed refresh errors in preview images when resizing tool windows.
+* All overlay items will now show a preview icon of the same size.
+* Fixed errors in tree sizes.
 * The 'clamping' logic that prevented tool windows from being dragged outside usable screen bounds had a bug that this prevented it from being dragged onto a different monitor.
 This is now fixed.
-* "Theme" has been added to the map settings.
-Do note this has no effect on the Remaster.
+* Added "Theme" to the map settings.
+* Removed "Percent" from the map settings.
+It is an unused Dune II leftover.
+* Added "Classic only" labels to "Carryover Money" and "Theme" to indicate these options will only work when playing the missions in the original game.
 * All videos available in the Remaster are now shown in the video lists in the "Map settings" dialog.
 * Added missing entries (videos not included in the Remaster) to the RA and TD video lists, with a 'Classic only' indicator.
+* In the teamtypes dialog, the rather confusing use of the internal name "Missions" was changed to a more intuitive "Orders".
-* Added tooltips for the teamtype options.
+* Added tooltips for all teamtype options.
+* Teamtype orders now show a tooltip on the Argument field indicating the meaning of the value to give, and, if needed, the possible values to choose from.
 * Fixed tab order of the teamtype options.
+* The dropdowns in the grids in the teamtypes dialog now respond without having to click multiple times.
-* Removed teamtype "Priority" value capping after feedback from users and checking the source code.
+* Removed the previously-added cap on the teamtype "Priority" value after feedback from users and checking the source code.
 * The CONC and ROAD overlay types now show the same graphics as in-game.
 This is technically just a dummy graphic the game uses when not finding object graphics.
 The version in the editor is a reconstruction.
-* All overlay items will now show a preview icon of the same size.
-* Fixed errors in tree sizes.
+* Added \*.ini to the list of possible extensions for opening RA maps.
+Apparently before I only added it for saving.
+* Removed limitation on placing resources on the top and bottom row of the map.